-Along the way back to Hue from the Ancient Village of Phuoc Tich, I stopped by Ben Hai River demilitarized zone (DMZ), one of the few controversial conflict zones during the North-South Vietnam war.
-Located in the Vĩnh Linh District, Quảng Trị Province, this DMZ was the location of the 17th Parallel where the Geneva Accords of 1954 demarcated the country into two, setting boundaries bisecting the US-controlled South Vietnam to the communist North Vietnam.
+Along the way back to Hue from the Ancient Village of Phuoc Tich, I stopped by Ben Hai River demilitarized zone (DMZ).
+It is one of the few controversial conflict zones during the North-South Vietnam war.
+Located in the Vĩnh Linh District, Quảng Trị Province, this DMZ was the location of the 17th Parallel.
+Historically this is where the Geneva Accords of 1954 demarcated the country into two.
+It set the boundaries bisecting the US-controlled South Vietnam to the communist North Vietnam.

 Ben Hai river River

-The Ben Hai river runs a nearly 100km across Vietnam, with the widest river gap being over 200m and the narrowest point bridging the North and South about 20 meters apart here.
+The Ben Hai river runs a nearly 100km across Vietnam.
+The widest river gap can reach a width over 200m.
+Moreover, the narrowest point bridging the North and South about 20 meters apart here.

-This said boundary followed the river and separated North and South about 5 km from either side of the river, and this spot is the closest point where the North and South meet, spanned by the notorious Hien Luong Bridge.
-The bridge and the archway are gazetted as major national monument for the reunification of Vietnam at the end of the Vietnam War.
+This said boundary here by the river separated the North and South Vietnam about 5 km from either side of the river.
+This spot is the closest point where the North and South meet, spanned by the notorious Hien Luong Bridge.
+Today, the bridge and the archway are gazetted as major national monument for the reunification of Vietnam at the end of the Vietnam War.

-The formidable 35 meter tall flag pole structure made out of solid concrete greets you at the site on the Northern side.
-Lined around it the walls of the flag pole structure are filled complete with mosaic murals depicting scenes of the communist life.
-On close inspection, you can it tells of a story decorated complete with scenes of men, women and children in country building for the communist country.
+The formidable 35 meter tall flag pole structure with a solid concrete base greets you at the site on the Northern side.
+Lined around it the walls of the flag pole structure are mosaic murals depicting scenes of the communist life.
+On close inspection, it tells of a story decorated complete with scenes of men, women and children in country building for the communist country.

 Tucked by the flag pole is a small ticketing counter, as well as a small provision store and toilets.
 The tickets grant you access to the small exhibition hut by the flag pole as well as a museum across the road.